forestdb/forestdb.org/models/bayesian-data-analysis.md

 What is the posterior over the `bias weight`?
 How does the posterior predictive look?
 What can you conclude about our bias coin model (with respect to this data))?

+# Response noise

+You may already have an intuition for what is going wrong here.
+Often, it's difficult to establish a feeling for why some analysis is going wrong.
+One common culprit is *response noise*, that is, data points that you've collected that don't reflect the subject doing the task.
+Let's call this behavior "guessing" (i.e. picking responses at random) and try to formalize this:

+    (query
+      (define cognitive-model-predictions (bc-model ...))
+      (define guessing-parameter (uniform 0 1))

+      query-statement

+      (condition
+        (equal? data
+                (if (flip guessing-parameter)
+                    (flip 0.5)
+                    cognitive-model-predictions))))

+This pseudo-program is saying there is some probability (or, equivalently, proportion of responses) that is attributable to response noise, or guessing; this probability is captured by `guessing-parameter`.

+# A better cognitive model

+## Move coin-weight "into" cognitive model

+### v1: Theta ~ Uniform (0 , 1)

+### v2: Theta ~ Beta (alpha, beta) [alpha,beta in data analysis]

+## Noise reduction, posterior predictions

+# Model selection